Bouillabaisse

 7. Step 7:

-In a saucepan with a thick bottom, heat the olive oil and butter over medium heat.
+In a heavy-bottomed pot, heat the olive oil and butter over medium heat.

 8. Step 8:

-Lay out the shrimp peelings and fry, stirring, for 2 minutes.
-Then remove the cleaning, leaving the fragrant oil in the pan.
-But if you don't want to waste time on this, you can skip step 8.
+Add the shrimp shells and fry, stirring, for 2 minutes.
+Then lift out the shells, leaving the fragrant oil in the pot.
+If you'd rather not spend the time, you can skip step 8.

 9. Step 9: